It's not just about Elon Musk: Here's why sleep is important

 "Your instincts are a big part of how you make decisions and if you're tired, accessing your [body intelligence] is really difficult," Chapman said.

 All of this underscores the point Huffington and those who share her opinion are making.
-People simply do not "understand the diminishing returns of overwork," said Phil Wickman, a veteran venture capitalist who has worked with Chapman for many years.
+People simply do not "understand the diminishing returns of overwork," said Phil Wickham, a veteran venture capitalist who has worked with Chapman for many years.

-"Sleep is the neglected stepchild of health concerns," said Wickman, who is a participant in a medical study where sleep is a component.
+"Sleep is the neglected stepchild of health concerns," said Wickham, who is a participant in a medical study where sleep is a component.
 He has been meticulously assessing his own sleep patterns, and said it's recalibrated is approach to life.
 He's started prioritizing rest, exercise, and eating well.
 Those things come first now, and work comes second.
 He said it has made a positive difference, and he suggests that others do the same.